 Then, since BE is equal to EA, the angle ABE is also equal to the angle BAE [I. 5].
 Again, since CE is equal to EA, the angle ACE is also equal to the angle CAE [I. 5].
 Therefore the whole angle BAC is equal to the two angles ABC, ACB.
 But the angle FAC exterior to the triangle ABC is also equal to the two angles ABC, ACB.
-But the angle FAC exterior to the triangle ABC is also equal to the two angles ABC, ACB; therefore the angle BAC is also equal to the angle FAC; therefore each is right; therefore the angle BAC in the semicircle BAC is right.
+But the engle FAC exterior to the triangle BAC is also equal to the two angles ABC, ACB.
+[I. 32]; therefore the angle BAC is also equal to the angle FAC; therefore each is right; therefore the angle BAC is right.